Shu Qi: 1996–1999: Early roles

-Shu starred in Derek Yee's 1996 film Viva Erotica, about the erotic film industry in Hong Kong, with Karen Mok and Leslie Cheung.
-She received the Best Supporting Actress award for her performance in Viva Erotica at the 16th Hong Kong Film Awards in 1997.
-She has since appeared in Hong Kong films such as Portland Street Blues (1998), City of Glass (1998), the box office hit Gorgeous (1999), Stanley Kwan's The Island Tales (1999) and Hou Hsiao-hsien's Millennium Mambo (2001), making her transition into mainstream acting.
+Shu starred in Derek Yee's 1996 film Viva Erotica, about the erotic film industry in Hong Kong, opposite Karen Mok and Leslie Cheung.
+For her performance, she won both Best Supporting Actress and Best New Performer at the 16th Hong Kong Film Awards in 1997.
+She also starred in Portland Street Blues (1998) opposite Sandra Ng, and won Best Supporting Actress at the 35th Golden Horse Awards for her performance.
+She has since appeared in Hong Kong films such as City of Glass (1998), the box office hit Gorgeous (1999), Stanley Kwan's The Island Tales (1999) and Hou Hsiao-hsien's Millennium Mambo (2001), making her transition into mainstream acting.

 2002–2009

 In 2002, Shu starred in the French film The Transporter, the first installment of the Transporter franchise.
 This marked her first foray into the American market.
 Among Shu's earlier notable works were The Foliage (2004), a romance film set in Yunnan during the Cultural Revolution.
-She won the Best Actress award at the 13th Shanghai Film Critics Awards for her performance.
-Shu worked with Hou again in Three Times (2005), which competed at the Cannes Film Festival and won Shu the Best Actress award at the Golden Horse Awards.
+She won Best Actress at the 13th Shanghai Film Critics Awards for her performance.
+Shu worked with Hou again in Three Times (2005), which premiered in competition at the 58th Cannes Film Festival and won Shu Best Leading Actress at the 42nd Golden Horse Awards.
 In 2006, Shu starred in the third installment of the gangster film My Wife Is a Gangster alongside Korean actor Lee Beom-soo.